 Despite careful control we cannot guarantee the correctness of the provided data.

-due to the current situation, the admission fee can be chosen freely
+the admission fee can be chosen freely (box near the museum's entrance)

 € 50.00 guided tour for groups (up to 9 persons)

 Closed on public holidays.
 For groups open also outside the normal opening hours (on request).

 Autumn closure from the end of October to mid-December and spring closure from mid-April to June.
 The Tower Museum is open also in summer, the summer season 2023 will start in early June.